 + Run the glue at a slightly lower temperature.
 We generally recommend running our bookbinding glue at a range of 140-150 degrees Fahrenheit; during the summer, drop it down to 140 degrees to help increase tack.

 + Add less water to the glue.
 When humidity is at its peak during the summer, book binding glue does not require as much dilution for application.

 (Shhh!
 Come here, I have a secret to tell you..)

 The more glue you apply, the longer it will take to dry.
 It is crazy to tell you to use less of our product, but we have to look out for our customers first!

 More Troubleshooting Options

-- Contact us, and we'll troubleshoot in greater detail with you.
++Contact us, and we can assist with troubleshooting.
 Rest assured we will solve your heat and humidity issues.